Supporting Vulnerable Children

 As a FTF partner, Churches get access to Promises Serves Resources to assist them in managing their volunteers and teams.

-Sign up to receive emails of local needs by scanning the QR Code.
+Sign up to receive emails of local needs here.

 Local Needs